udacity/fend-project-memory-game/README.md

 ## Contributing

-I am not accepting contribution at this time.
+I am not accepting contributions at this time.

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).